strimzi/proposals/006-design-docs.md

 ### Where to write a design document

-A design document should be a markdown file located in the `design` directory of the repository the component code is located in, for instance all design documents relating to the strimzi operator(s) should be located in the `strimzi-kafka-operator` repository under the `design` folder.
+A design document should be a markdown file located in the `design` directory of the repository the component code is located in, for instance all design documents relating to the strimzi operator(s) should be located in the `strimzi-kafka-operator` repository under the `design` directory.

 #### Strimzi Design Document Organization
 Design documents should be split into logical areas, for repositories that aren't `strimzi-kafka-operator` I suspect this would start as a single or just a few succinct documents.